 The presence of at least half of the members shall be required for valid deliberations.
-Decisions shall be taken by a majority of the members present or represented.
+Decisions shall be taken on a majority of the votes of members present or represented.

 Each director shall have one vote.
 In the event of a tied vote, the chairman of the meeting shall have the casting vote.